 We begin looking outside of ourselves to others.
 We look for heroes.

-Yet we aren’t often truly loving these heroes at all!
-We’re dependent on them!
-We want something from them!
+Yet we often don’t truly love these heroes.
+We’re dependent on them.
+We want something from them.
 Thus, we begin seeking ways to manipulate them to get it.

 “My partner appreciates ‘acts of service’.
 Maybe, if I do the dishes, she will finally put their cell phone down, give me affection, and I can feel okay?
 If I mow the lawn, she’ll appreciate me and want to be intimate, and I’ll feel good”.